run-ai/docs/docs/admin/workloads/README.md

 You can manage a workload by selecting one from the view.
 Once selected, you can:

-* Delete a workload
+* Run a workload.
-* Connect
-* Stop a workload
+* Stop a workload.
+* Connect to a workload.
-* Activate a workload
+* Delete a workload.
+* Copy and edit a workload&mdash;use this function to run another workload based on the selected workload.
 * Show details&mdash;provides in-depth information about the selected workload including:

       * Event history&mdash;workload status over time.
 Use the filter to search through the history for specific events.